amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 approaches to sharing or delegating responsibility for defense, among them ad hoc service relationships, filtering through peering relationships [CARISFLOW], and proprietary solutions ([ARBOR], [VERISIGN]).
-Such hybrid approaches to DDoS defense have proven effective [CITE], but the heterogenous methods employed to coordinate DDoS defenses across domain boundaries have necessarily limited their scope and effectiveness, as the mechanisms in one domain have no traction in another.
+Such hybrid approaches to DDoS defense have proven effective [CITE], but the heterogeneous methods employed to coordinate DDoS defenses across domain boundaries have necessarily limited their scope and effectiveness, as the mechanisms in one domain have no traction in another.